lorensen/VTKExamples/src/VTKBook/Chapter3.md

 !!! danger "Equation 3-2 is missing"

 where Rd is the resulting intensity curve due to diffuse lighting, Lc is the intensity curve for the light, and Oc is the color curve for the object.
 Notice that the diffuse light is a function of the relative angle between incident light vector andL nthe surface normal of the object.
 As a result On diffuse lighting is independent of viewer position.
-Figure3 Specular lighting represents direct reflections of a light source off a shiny object.
-10 shows a diffusely lit ball with varying specular reflection.
-The specular intensity (which varies between the top and bottom rows) controls the intensity of the specular lighting.
-The specular power, O, indicates how shiny an object is, more specifically it indicates how quickly specular sp reflections diminish as the reflection angles deviate from a perfect reflection.
-Higher values indicate a faster dropoff, and therefore a shinier surface.
-Referring to Figure3–9, the equation for specular lighting is light, and *O~c~* is the color curve for the obje[c]{.underline}t.
-Notice that the diffuse light is a function of the relative angle between incident light vector andL nthe surface normal of the object.
-As a resultOn diffuse lighting is independent of viewer position.

 *Specular* lighting represents direct reflections of a light source off a shiny object. **Figure3-10** shows a diffusely lit ball with varying specular reflection.
 The specular intensity (which varies between the top and bottom rows) controls the intensity of the specular lighting.
-The specular power indicates how shiny an object is, more specifically it indicates how quickly specular reflections diminish as the reflection angles deviate from a perfect reflection.
+The specular power, *Osp*, indicates how shiny an object is, more specifically it indicates how quickly specular sp reflections diminish as the reflection angles deviate from a perfect reflection.
 Higher values indicate a faster dropoff, and therefore a shinier surface.
-Referring to **Figure3-9**, the equation for specular lighting is
+Referring to **Figure3–9**, the equation for specular lighting is

 !!! danger "Equation 3-3 is missing"

 where Ci is the direction of projection for the camera and is the S is the direction of specular reflection.

+!!! warning "Missing Figure"
     **Figure 3-8** Diffuse lighting.

 We have presented the equations for the different lighting models independently.
 We can apply all lighting models simultaneously or in combination. **Equation3-4** combines ambient, diffuse and specular lighting into one equation.